RobotLocomotion/drake/tools/workspace/vtk/README.md

 downloaded and extracted as part of the build.
 As such, any modifications to the VTK build should modify the naming scheme of the `.tar.gz` file by updating the `image/package.sh` file's `build_number` variable.
-Never overwrite a build artifact of the same name on `drake-packages`, doing so will break any users trying to perform a historical build.
+Never overwrite a build artifact of the same name on `drake-packages` as doing so will break any users trying to perform a historical build.

 The file `image/vtk-args` contains the full set of CMake configuration arguments